surahman/MCQ-Platform/pkg/http/graph/resolvers/README.md

 - 1 to 5 options are permitted per `question`.
 - Answer must be fewer than the number of options.
 Each number in the answer is an index to an option and must be in the range [0, 4].
 - Every question has an optional asset that is a URL Encoded URI.

-_Response:_ A success response containing the `quiz id` in the response.

 ```graphql
 mutation {